 How will you help develop plastics collection, sorting and recycling schemes?

 Successful recycling requires an adequate infrastructure, which is currently not always in place.
-We have identified 20 'first mover' countries where we are focusing efforts to increase recycling rates, and a further 12 countries where we are focusing on achieving plastics neutrality.
-The exact nature and scope of the role we play will depend on the local context.
+We have identified several countries where we are focusing efforts to increase recycling rates, and further countries where we are focusing on achieving plastics neutrality.
+The exact nature and scope of the role we play depends on the local context.

 What are you doing about plastic water bottles?